-The two cricket nets are new fixtures and in good condition.
+The two cricket practice nets are in good condition.
 These facilities are popular.
 Siting however should have considered existing sight lines and alignment of an Inter-war period avenue plantation of Camphor Laurels.
 The cricket nets and a storage room are located within a cleared central section of the avenue and currently restrict opportunities for replacement planting.